Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

 Smoke detectors contain a small battery and a sensor.
 When smoke or fumes enter the detector, they interact with the sensor, causing a small current to flow.
 This current powers the detector’s alarm, which sounds until the battery dies or the smoke clears.

 If your smoke detector starts beeping, flashing its LED indicator rapidly, or has low battery power, it’s time to replace the sensor.
-Smoke detectors should be replaced every 10 years, so it’s essential to keep track of the age of your detector and replace it when necessary.
+Smoke detectors should be replaced every ten years, so keeping track of their age and replacing them when necessary is essential.

 smoke detector blinking